Samuel Kuffour: Punditry

 In 2010, after retiring from playing football, Kuffour entered into sports punditry working primarily with South Africa-based channel SuperSports, debuting with the 2010 FIFA World Cup.
 On 8 February 2015, he was shaved as he vowed on live TV within the SupersSports studios following the Black Stars failure to win the AFCON 2015 as he predicted.
-In 2018, he took a break from football punditry for the 2018 FIFA World Cup upon the advise of his doctor due to excessive travelling.
+In 2018, he took a break from football punditry for the 2018 FIFA World Cup upon the advice of his doctor due to excessive travelling.

 Football management

 In August 2013, Kuffour was appointed as a board member of the Ghana-based football club Kumasi Asante Kotoko.
-On 2 October 2014, whilst serving as a board member, he was announced as the new CEO for Kumasi Asante Kotoko after being appointed by the club owner Otumfuo Nana Osei Tutu II.
+On 2 October 2014, while serving as a board member, he was announced as the new CEO for Kumasi Asante Kotoko after being appointed by the club owner Otumfuo Nana Osei Tutu II.
 By 15 October, it had become apparent that the early announcement had caused a renege on that decision by the Otumfuor.

 In February 2016, Kuffour was named as member of Black Starlets, the Ghana national under-17 football team, after playing for the team in the 1990s.
 On 16 January 2020, he was appointed as a member of the management board of the Black Stars, the Ghana senior national team.